pinkfrangipani/SWEN303/pt1-report.md

 ## Prototype<a name="prototype"></a>
 ### Description
 Our team developed our final click-through prototype with Adobe XD.
 Our system contains the following layouts and features according to their functionality and intractability.
-We overestimated our capability in terms of making our desired use case scenarios functional.
-To remedy this, we picked the most essential to produce an interactive sequence.
+We overestimated our capability in terms of making all of our desired use case scenarios functional.
+To remedy this, we picked the most essential and only made interactive sequences for them.

 | Pages/features                | Interactability                                       |
 |:------------------------------|:------------------------------------------------------|